bagustris/sner/README.md

 # sner
 SNER = Speech Naturalness and Emotion Recognition.
-SNER is a very simple inference of dimensional speech emotion (valence, arousal, dominance) and naturalness using machine learning pre-trained model.
+SNER is a very simple inference of dimensional speech emotion (valence, arousal, dominance) and naturalness using a machine learning pre-trained model.
 The program focuses on light size and fast inference time.
-The model is saved in .joblib format (60MB) with inference time in less than one second (0.8s inference time for 13s audio file).
+The model is saved in .joblib format (60MB) with an inference time of less than one second (0.8s inference time for 13s audio file).

 ## Input-output format
 Input: speech file (wav) readable by `audiofile` package